AutoGen runtime authorization

 Tool calls intercepted

-When any agent calls a tool, Veto evaluates the call against the agent's scope policies and global rules.
+When a governed agent calls a tool, Veto evaluates the call against the agent's scope policies and global rules.
 The agent's identity and arguments are both checked.

 Enforcement and audit

 Allowed calls execute.
 Blocked calls return an error message to the agent.
-All decisions are logged with agent name, tool, arguments, and outcome.
+Governed decisions are recorded with agent name, tool, arguments, and outcome.

 Frequently asked questions